Anchorsify/Anchorsify.github.io/_pages/Sand.md

  - Type: Jiton Ninjutsu, Rank E
  - Chakra: 5 + X/4
- - Speed: 5 + X
+ - Speed: 5 + X/2
- - Seal Speed: 8

-Effects: This technique's Chakra cost is an exception to the above rule for Jiton that they must have a minimum chakra cost of 10.
-You create X gallons of Sand (keeping in mind that ‘Sand’ is more like ‘weathered and eroded bits of dirt and stone’, but it works for a Monkasei’s purposes).
-This may be used alongside a technique, in which case its Speed is 0, and its cost and Seal Speed are added to that technique’s, and it contributes directly to that technique’s Gallons requirement.
+Effects: You create X gallons of Sand (keeping in mind that ‘Sand’ is more like ‘weathered and eroded bits of dirt and stone’, but it works for a Monkasei’s purposes).
+This may be used alongside a technique, in which case its Speed and its cost is added to that technique’s as a link, and it contributes directly to that technique’s Gallons requirement.
 It may also be used alone, in which case the created Sand is deposited on the battlefield.

 #### --( Sabaku Kyu - Sand Coffin )--
 No one likes Sand.
 It’s coarse, and rough, and irritating.
 And it gets everywhere.
 Which the Monkasei tend to use to their advantage in order to slow down and debilitate their opponents through tactical, frustrating maneuvering that makes everything chafe.

  - Type: Jiton Ninjutsu, Rank D
  - Chakra: +(2+X/4)
- - Speed: +X
+ - Speed: +(2 * Y)

-Effects:  This can be added onto any Jiton Ninjutsu which is an attack; X is the Gallons of Sand utilized in the Jutsu.
-In addition to the attack’s normal damage and effects, you inflict the target with a -1 Immobilization Penalty per Rank of the Jutsu (1 for E, 2 for D, etc), though in doing so you ‘use up’ the Gallons of Sand which stick to, and slow down, the movement of your target.
+Effects:  This can be added onto any Jiton Ninjutsu which is an attack; X is the Gallons of Sand utilized in the Jutsu, while Y is the Rank of the jutsu it's applied to.
+In addition to the attack’s normal damage and effects, you inflict the target with a -Y Immobilization Penalty, though in doing so you ‘use up’ the Gallons of Sand which stick to, and slow down, the movement of your target.
 Repeated applications of Sand Coffin stack the Immobilization as a single penalty.
 Once the Sand is no longer applying a penalty to someone, it is added back to the battlefield for use.

-If used on a Jutsu which already applies an Immobilization Penalty (such as a Jiton-converted Clay Bullet), you use the higher of the two penalties, as is preferable.
+If used with a Jutsu which already applies an Immobilization Penalty (such as a Jiton-converted Clay Bullet), you replace Sand Coffin's penalty with its regular one, although any special rules regarding the Immobility status remain: a Clay Bullet with Sabaku Kyu could be removed with a grapple roll, while a Retsudotensho with Sabaku Kyu will have anyone in its effect retaining their Immobility status until they leave the area.

 #### --( Sabaku Sousou - Sand Burial )--
 Once a target is encased in enough Sand, it’s a simple, yet devastating, measure to utilize their control over Jiton to crush a person in much the same way they crush up rocks or dirt.